Maine Firearms Law

 Private Sessions Available ~ Groups 10 or More at Our Location or Yours Too!

 This is a module included with our NRA Certified Personal Protection Inside the Home

-NEXT AVAILABLE DATES: MDW Guns in Waterford, May 22nd or July 10th .
+NEXT AVAILABLE DATES: MDW Guns in Waterford, July 10th or September 18th .
 These classes will fill up quickly so signup today! $35

 We also give you the tools to access local, state and federal firearm related laws 24/7 at your leisure.

 Maine Firearms Law: Justified Use of Deadly and Non-Deadly Force $35 ~ ***Does not credential you to apply for your Maine Concealed Handgun Permit